 Scottish Archaeological Finds Allocation Panel (SAFAP)

-The SAFAP is an independent panel of heritage experts and lay members responsible for advising the Queen’s and Lord Treasurer’s Remembrancer (QLTR) to which museum an object should be allocated and on the level of ex gratia award for the finder.
+The SAFAP is an independent panel of heritage experts and lay members responsible for advising the King’s and Lord Treasurer’s Remembrancer (KLTR) to which museum an object should be allocated and on the level of ex gratia award for the finder.
 The panel usually meets three times a year.

 Should two or more museums apply for the same case, the panel also decide to which museum the object should be allocated by considering the case made by each applicant against the criteria in the Code of Practice.